Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: Introduction

 \section{Introduction}

-In recent years, driven by enormous demands of concurrent sensing and communication ability, there is a lot of interest in developing a new paradigm referred to as integrated sensing and communication (ISAC) in both academia and industry \cite{hassanien2019dual}.
-Note that researches related to this topic have also been addressed with different terminologies like joint radar communication (JRC) \cite{gameiro2018research,feng2020joint,ref10}, joint communication and radar sensing (JCAS) \cite{zhang2018multibeam,mishra2019toward,ref14}, dual-functional radar communication (DFRC) \cite{wang2020constrained,liu2021dual}, and radar communication (RadCom) \cite{zhang2020joint,de2021joint}.
+In recent years, driven by enormous demand for concurrent sensing and communication, there has been significant interest in developing a new paradigm referred to as integrated sensing and communication (ISAC) in both academia and industry \cite{hassanien2019dual}.
+Note that research related to this topic has also been addressed with different terminologies like joint radar communication (JRC) \cite{ref10}, joint communication and radar sensing (JCAS) \cite{zhang2018multibeam}, dual-functional radar communication (DFRC) \cite{wang2020constrained}, and radar communication (RadCom) \cite{zhang2020joint}.
 Thanks to its high mobility and flexibility, unmanned aerial vehicle (UAV) has emerged as a key technology in future ISAC systems \cite{meng2022uav}.
 Precisely, it is expected that UAVs will bring better coverage and improved sensing and communication services in modern ISAC systems \cite{meng2022uav1}.

+On the other hand, the integration of UAVs into wireless powered communication networks (WPCNs) has attracted a significant attention \cite{10098733}.
+UAV-enabled WPCNs leverage the maneuverability of UAVs to serve as aerial access points (AP)s, facilitating wireless charging of low-power internet-of-thing devices while simultaneously collecting information from them \cite{xie2020common}.
+Unlike conventional WPCNs with fixed APs, UAV-enabled WPCNs offer rapid deployment capabilities, especially in critical situations like natural disasters.
+Additionally, the controllable mobility of UAVs enables dynamic adjustment of their locations, optimizing trajectories to enhance wireless coverage and improve both wireless information transfer and wireless power transfer efficiency.